abo4/pyspot_rx/README.md

 # pyspot_rx.py
-Python script to connect to BrandMeister via Open Terminal Protocol and listen to amateur radio.
+Python script to connect to BrandMeister via Open Terminal Protocol and listen to digital amateur radio.

 **Requirements**